logicplace/pm-dev-docs/README.md

         - Find the main loop
         - Understanding the RAM locations (and using BPs)
         - Using the debug output system
-        - Challenge: that CTF someone made, with spoilers
     - .minc format ?